luisgomez214/CMC_Thesis_Chatbot/README.md

 ## Overview

-Built as a senior thesis project, this system combines Groq's LLM with a structured SQLite database to provide intelligent, thesis-specific answers.
+This system combines Groq's LLM, llama3-8b-8192, with a structured SQLite database to provide intelligent, thesis-specific answers.
 It supports search, analysis, and brainstorming based on metadata from CMC’s thesis archive (through Fall 2024).

 **Data Collection**
 - CSVs sourced from [Scholarship@Claremont](https://scholarship.claremont.edu)